oonisim/hadoop-Installation/README.md

     Pi is roughly 3.1426957134785676
     ```

-## Monitor Spark Applications
+## Monitor Spark Applications on the Spark History Server
 Spark Driver automatically starts a web UI on port 4040 upon the job submission that displays information about the application.
 However, when execution is finished, the Web UI is dismissed with the application driver and can no longer be accessed.
 Spark provides a History Server that collects application logs from HDFS and displays them in a persistent web UI.

-The following steps will enable log persistence in HDFS.
+Access the History Server at ```http://{{ SPARK_MASTER_HOSTNAME }}:{{ SPARK_HISTORY_UI_PORT }}```.

 ---
 # FAQ